Jelgava Palace

-Jelgava Palace (Jelgavas pils) or historically Mitau Palace (Mītavas pils, Schloss Mitau) is the largest Baroque-style palace in the Baltic states.
-It was built in the 18th century based on the design of Bartolomeo Rastrelli as a residence for the Dukes of Courland in their capital of Mitau (today's Jelgava, in the Semigallia region of Latvia).
+Jelgava Palace (Jelgavas pils) or historically Mitau Palace (Mītavas pils, Schloss Mitau) is the largest Baroque-style palace in the Baltic states, located in Jelgava, Latvia.
+It was built in the 18th century based on the design of Bartolomeo Rastrelli as a residence for the Dukes of Courland in their capital.
 The Dukes of Courland also had a summer palace by Rastrelli, about 40 kilometers to the southeast, called Rundāle Palace.